jbilcke-hf/ai-comic-factory/README.md

 ## Option 1: Fork and modify the code to use another LLM

-If you fork the AI Comic Factory, you will be able to use another API and model, such a locally-running Llama 7b.
+If you fork the AI Comic Factory, you will be able to use another API and model, such as a locally-running Llama 7b.

 To run the LLM locally, you can use [TGI](https://github.com/huggingface/text-generation-inference) (Please read [this post](https://github.com/huggingface/text-generation-inference/issues/726) for more information about licensing).